Please Read How You Can Help Keep the Encyclopedia Free

 Indeed, we are able to discern necessary connections in two instances, as noted earlier.
 (One case involves only primary qualities— “Figure necessarily presupposes Extension” (E IV.iii.14, p.
 546)—and the other involves tertiary and primary qualities—“receiving or communicating Motion by impulse, supposes Solidity” (E IV.iii.14, p.
 546).)
 If we knew more about the primary qualities of bodies, we might multiply such instances: “And if we knew these primary Qualities of Bodies…we might be able to know a great deal more of these Operations of them one upon another.”
 That is, if we knew real essences, we could derive more necessary connections, knowing, for instance, the causal relation between opium and sleep, and as certainly as we now know that impulse requires solidity.

 Yet knowing real essences would not give us any genuine knowledge of how sensations are produced by primary qualities.
 While corpuscular theorists such as Galileo (The Assayer) sketched a reductive account of our sensations of taste in terms of particles striking our tongues, Locke suggests that any attempt to discover the process's details will be foiled.
-For as far as we can imagine, bodies by striking other bodies are able to produce “nothing but Motion” (E IV.iii.6, pp. 540–541), and motion may itself be hopelessly obscure, as indicated below.
+For as far as we can imagine, a body, by striking other bodies, is able to produce “nothing but Motion” (E IV.iii.6, pp. 540–541), and motion may itself be hopelessly obscure, as indicated below.
 As for shape and size, we can no more imagine how they could figure in the production of sensations than we can imagine how motion could.

 We are so far from knowing what figure, size, or motion of parts produce a yellow Colour, a sweet Taste, or a sharp Sound, that we can by no means conceive how any size, figure, or motion of any Particles, can possibly produce in us the Idea of any Colour, Taste, or Sound whatsoever; there is no conceivable connexion betwixt the one and the other.
 (E IV.iii.13, p.
 545.)